RM1213-ARM/LAB2-Trading-Lab/README.md

 ---
 # 🧩 Architecture Style

-This system follows a three-tier architecture deployed across insolated virtual networks:
+This system follows a three-tier architecture deployed across isolated virtual networks:

-- **Presentation Layer** - (Nginx + Frontend)
+- **Presentation Layer** - Nginx + Frontend
-- **Application Layer** - (Flask API)
+- **Application Layer** - Flask API
-- **Data Layer** - (PostgreSQL)
+- **Data Layer** - PostgreSQL

-Each layer is isolated in a separate subnet and communicates only through controlled network paths.
+Each layer runs on a separate subnet and communicates through controlled network paths.

 ### 🌐 Web Layer — Nginx
 Provides a secure interface between external users and internal backend services.
 - Serves static frontend files (HTML, CSS, JavaScript)
 - Acts as a reverse proxy, routing `/api/*` requests to the Flask API server
-- Serves as the single entry point to the system, accessible externally by clients and managemnet VM
+- Serves as the single entry point to the system, accessible externally by clients and management VM

 ### ⚙️ Application Layer — Flask API
 Handles all application logic
 - Exposes REST API endpoints (e.g. `GET /api/trades`)
 - Queries PostgreSQL database and returns JSON responses
-- Not directly accessible externally, only from Nginx webserver and managemen tVM
+- Not directly accessible externally, only from Nginx webserver and management tVM

 ### 🗄️ Data Layer — PostgreSQL
-Stores structured tarding data
+Stores structured trading data
 - Not exposed to external networks
 - Accessible only via the Flask API server and management VM